reppocs/myansible/README.md

 ## execution

-Before running the playbook, you'll need to run the `init.sh` script to set up the environment, and install the latest version of ansible and git.
+Before running the playbook, you'll need to run the `init.sh` script to set up the environment (installs git and ansible).
 It will also clone the repo.

 Do the following to run it.

 `ansible-playbook -K --ask-vault-pass run.yml`

 This will install and configure everything, except i3 or gnome.
 If you want those, use the tags, baby!
 The default theme is nord, because I like nord.
 If you want to change the theme, you can use the `theme` variable in the playbook run.
 The following are the currently configured themes.
+(Note: doesn't change gnome or neovim themes yet)

 - dracula
 - gruvbox